Japan Nature Guides Tours

 We first launched this exciting new tour in June 2014 with Ron Wixman Travels of Oregon, USA.

 In 2015, we followed with our first tour for Expedition Easy of Seattle, USA.

 In 2017 (18 May to 1 June) we were delighted to workg again with Expedition Easy of Seattle, USA to bring back this fascinating insight into the natural history and culture of Hokkaido.
-We will be running this tour next in 2019.
+We plan to run this tour next in 2022.

 You can read an extensive diary of this tour by clicking here: Kamuy Mintara.

 Kamuy Mintara: Hokkaido, Garden of the Gods Tour